laro/Cilia/README.md

     - Unclear - haven't people gotten used to it?
     - We could consider it an error (or maybe just warn) if not initialized,
       and a keyword `noinit` to avoid that error/warning.
       No initialization means random values.
-In this case they are usually zero, but _not always_.
+In this case they are in fact often zero, but _not always_.
       ```
       Int i         // Warning
       Int j = 1     // No warning